-State of the art teaching spaces that include four beautiful dance studios and a multi-purpose space used for rehearsals as well as dance courses such as Kinesiology, Dance History, Teaching Methods, etc.
+State-of-the-art teaching spaces, including four beautiful dance studios and a multipurpose space for rehearsals and dance courses such as Kinesiology, Dance History, Teaching Methods, etc.

 Degrees & Programs

-Minor in Dance, which is completed by taking three required courses: Dance Appreciation, Dance History, and Choreography, which total 9 credits.
-The remaining credits may be chosen from offerings including Ballet, Modern, Tap, Jazz, African dance, Irish dance and Hip Hop.
+Minor in Dance, which is completed by taking three required courses: Dance Appreciation, Dance History, and Choreography – for a total of 9 credits.
+The remaining credits may be chosen from offerings including ballet, modern, tap, jazz, African dance, Irish dance, and hip-hop.

-Minor in Musical Theater (by audition) includes a selection of classes from Dance and the Department of Music.
+Minor in Musical Theater (by audition) includes a selection of classes from the departments of Dance and Music.
 To participate, the student must be enrolled in voice lessons each semester through the Music Department.